samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### June 10, 2015

+New to SAMI and eager to start?
+Our new [Hello, World!](/sami/sami-documentation/hello-world.html) quick-start guide walks through the basics of connecting a device to SAMI, sending data and looking at the results (thanks to the Device Simulator).

 ### June 7, 2015

 We documented the new functionalities of the Device Simulator: simulate sending data via WeSocket and simulate sending Actions.
 Download the latest file from [Device Simulator](/sami/demos-tools/device-simulator.html).